 Rutgers School of Public Health

 Financial Aid opportunities: There will be opportunities for financial assistant for Rutgers SPH students sponsored by Rutgers SPH.
-Students will have the opportunity to apply for these opportunities in spring 2020 and will be selected based on a combination of need and merit.
+Students will have the opportunity to apply for these opportunities and will be selected based on a combination of need and merit.

 Additional scholarship opportunities for all students, through Rutgers Global, can be found here.

 |February 15, 2023||State of intent to enroll (non-binding) due|

 |March 15, 2023||Non-refundable deposit due to Rutgers Global ($350)|